Haivision/srt-rfc/draft-sharabayko-mops-srt.md

   discontinuity.

-  This method has grown historically and is the current common standard for live streaming across different implementations.
+  This method has grown historically and is the current common standard for live streaming across different SRT implementations.
 A change or variation of the settings will break compatibility between two parties.

 This combination of settings allows live streaming with a constant latency ({{srt-latency}}).
 The receiving end will not "fall behind" in time by waiting for missing packets.
 However, the data integrity might not be ensured, if packets or retransmitted packets do not arrive within the expected time frame.
 Audio or video interruption can occur, but the overall latency is maintained and does not grow up over time whenever packets are missing.